Intrinsically Motivated Compositional Language Emergence: Improving Compositionality

-We would ideally want the concept to message mapping to be \textit{injective} (one-to-one), i.e. $\forall c, \tilde{c} \in \mathcal{C}, \mathcal{M}(c) = \mathcal{M}(\tilde{c}) \implies c = \tilde{c}$.
-In other words, distinct elements in the concept space should be mapped to distinct symbols in the message space.
-Furthermore, the messages in $\mathcal{M}$ must exhibit a systematic structure to be fully compositional (for instance, in holistic languages \cite{Ren2020Compositional}, one can satisfy the injective property without being compositional).
-Studies on language evolution have proposed limiting the channel capacity of communication, and thus, the vocabulary size, as an important constraint for achieving compositionality \cite{Nowak8028}.
-Indeed, recent works \cite{DBLP:conf/aaai/MordatchA18,chaabouni2020compositionality} have demonstrated that by having $\frac{|\mathrm{C}|}{|\mathcal{C}|}=1$, better generalization can be achieved ( $|\mathrm{C}|$: Channel capacity; $|\mathcal{C}|$: cardinality of concept set).
+We ideally want distinct elements in the concept space to be mapped to distinct messages in the vocabulary space.
+Furthermore, the sequence of messages must exhibit a systematic structure to be fully compositional (see Figure~\ref{figure:topsim_explain}).
+Studies on language evolution have proposed limiting the vocabulary size (and thus, limited channel capacity) as an important constraint for achieving more compositional (high-$\rho$) languages \cite{Nowak8028,Nowak2000TheEO,DBLP:conf/aaai/MordatchA18,chaabouni2020compositionality} leading to higher compositional generalization.
+We show that a limited channel capacity is not a sufficient condition for obtaining high-$\rho$ languages since:

+\begin{itemize}[leftmargin=*,noitemsep] \item Firstly, under the constraint of a limited vocabulary, only a handful of languages are fully compositional.
+Consider a vocabulary of 4 shapes and 4 colors ($n_m=2$, total concepts $|\mathcal{K}|=16$), there are only $2 \times 4! \times 4!$ fully compositional languages (either message can carry the shape or color information, hence the factor $2$) out of a possible $16^{16}$ (16 concepts being mapped to 16 messages) languages.

-Yet, in the course of our experiments, on increasing $|\mathcal{C}|$, we observed rather predictably that, with a limited channel capacity, it becomes increasingly difficult for the speaker to converge upon a consistent and unambiguous mapping from $\mathcal{C}$ to $\mathcal{M}$.
-Consequently, the listener would either ignore the information from the speaker (\textit{speaker abandoning}), or may exploit the inadequate information (\textit{undercoverage}\footnote{Inspired by machine translation works \cite{tu-etal-2016-modeling}, we define coverage as a mapping from a particular concept element to its appropriate message element.
-Full coverage refers to a distinct mapping of the whole concept input to corresponding symbols in $\mathcal{M}$.}) to converge on a local optimum (learning a fixed sequence of actions, thus, acquiring a small reward).
-Hence, it fails to provide a meaningful feedback to the speaker, thus, hampering the emergence of compositional protocols.
-To that end, we propose two types of intrinsic rewards to address these issues.
+\item Secondly, the restricted setting acts like a bottleneck forcing the speaker to transmit the most useful features in its input, while discarding the rest.
+This hinders the information exchange, leading to the listener either ignoring the information from the speaker (\textit{speaker abandoning}), or exploiting the inadequate information (\textit{undercoverage}\footnote{Inspired by machine translation works \cite{tu-etal-2016-modeling}, we define coverage as a mapping from a particular concept element to its appropriate message element.
+Full coverage refers to a distinct mapping: $\mathcal{K} \mapsto \mathcal{V}$.}) \end{itemize}